 In the New Testament we have the record of eyewitnesses—eyewitnesses to the resurrected Christ.
 Not only that, the writers of the New Testament call attention to the fact that they were eyewitnesses or, in the case of Luke, sought out eyewitnesses (see my post Eyewitnesses. for Bible references).

 Why such an emphasis on eyewitnesses?
 Because Christianity is Jesus Christ.
-Christianity is not a mere system of ethics, mysticism, or philosophy, but rather it proclaims that Jesus Christ is the real God-Man, who was born, lived on this earth, died on a cross, and rose again, in—to use Francis Schaeffer’s phrase—historic space-time.
-Without the actual, real events of His life, His death, and His resurrection, we would be lost; we would be without hope.
+Christianity is not a mere system of ethics, mysticism, or philosophy, but rather it proclaims that Jesus Christ lived, died, and rose again, in—to use Francis Schaeffer’s phrase—historic space-time.
+Without the actual, real events of His death and His resurrection, we would be lost; we would be without hope.

 My family will tell you how much I love maps.
 I found a fascinating Google map (of course!) and a timeline of the events of Holy Week.
 These pictures of space and time drive home the reality—that yes, Jesus Christ lived, died, and rose again, and here is where and when it happened.
 And that’s exciting!